To move, to breathe, to fly, to float, to gain all while you give, to roam the roads of lands remote, to travel is to live.

-As a child, his sense of the world and appreciation of the existence of other countries was enhanced when his father bought him a globe.
+As a child, his sense of the world and appreciation of the existence of other countries was enhanced when his father bought him a globe of the world.
 He studied it carefully.
-It probably laid a foundation for his desire to travel in later life.
+It probably laid the foundation for his desire to travel.

 Growing up with the advent of rock 'n' roll, he also became interested in music.
 He loved the early rockers – Elvis, Ricky Nelson, Jerry Lee Lewis, Chuck Berry, Bo Diddley, and in particular, Buddy Holly and the Crickets.

 "There was something immediate and intimate about Buddy's music that I identified with.
-For a rocker, he was versatile and innovative, introducing strings, piano, and other effects to his music.
-Ahead of his time, I think"
+For a rocker, he was versatile, innovative – introducing strings, piano, and various effects to his music with the help of Norman Petty, his manager.
+Ahead of his time, I think."

 This passion translated into Ken dabbling with the guitar himself.
-In the early days of skiffle, he bought Bert Weedon's Play In A Day and learnt the basic three chords.
+In the early days of skiffle, he bought Bert Weedon's Play In A Day and learnt the basic guitar chords.

-For two or three years, he practiced guitar techniques, and took a few lessons with Ivor Mairants who was a renowned jazz and classical guitar teacher.
+For two or three years, he practiced guitar techniques, and took some lessons with Ivor Mairants who was a renowned jazz and classical guitar teacher.

-Mairants ran the specialist guitar Musicentre in the West End and had played with bands such as Geraldo and Ted Heath.
+Mairants ran the specialist guitar Musicentre in London's West End and had played with bands such as Geraldo and Ted Heath.

 They had a fair degree of success, playing in pubs and clubs and dance halls and cut a demo record.
 But, after about three years of gigging, Ken had to admit that he wasn't the most gifted musician in the world.

-He left the band but his interest in music continued as did his interest in writing.
+He left the band but his interested in music continued as did his interest in writing.